PatrickHK24/BigData/README.md

 | Remote       | 18,469             |

-Remote jobs have higher earning potential, but represent a small portion of the market.
-Additionally, remote jobs have a larger gap between the minimum and maximum registered salaries.
+Remote jobs have a higher earning potential and a larger gap between the minimum and maximum registered salaries.
-If targeting high salaries, remote roles could be worth exploring, but competition may be higher due to a global applicant pool.
+If targeting high salaries, remote roles could be worth exploring, but competition may be higher due to a global applicant pool and fewer opportunities available.

 | Location    | Average Salary | Max Salary | Min Salary |
 |-------------|----------------|------------|------------|